-New York Kitchen is a gorgeous lakefront property which is a cooking school, restaurant, and venue dedicated to New York-sourced ingredients.
-Take a wine tasting class, seafood, pizza-making with kids, cheesecake, or simply stop by for a tasty meal.
-The list of classes offered at New York Kitchen is huge; there is definitely something for everyone.
+New York Kitchen is a gorgeous lakefront property, which is a cooking school, restaurant, and venue dedicated to New York-sourced ingredients.
+Take a wine tasting class, seafood, pizza-making with kids, cheesecake, or stop by for a tasty meal.
+The list of courses offered at New York Kitchen is enormous; there is something for everyone.
 The dishes I recommend are Rob’s Meatballs (stuffed with fresh mozzarella), Chicken Riggies, and Grilled Chicken & Riesling Salad.

 #39 Sleep on a Canal Boat

 Rent a canal boat on Skaneateles Lake with Mid-Lakes Navigation and enjoy the beautiful scenery of the Erie Canal.
 Be the captain of your own canal boat complete with sleeping, dining, and showering facilities, and everything you need to enjoy a unique 3, 4, or 7-night stay.
 The boats come with bicycles to use when visiting the canal towns along the route.

 #40 Explore the Trout Capital

 Roscoe is a cute little town in Sullivan County, New York.
 The hamlet (the word that is used in this region to describe what we know as the town) has cute shops, adorable restaurants, and a noteworthy brewery & distillery.
 The Beaverkill and Willowemoc Rivers come together at Roscoe, also known as the Trout Capital of the Catskill Mountains and an ultimate fishing area.
 The rivers produce healthy populations of rainbow and wild brown trout.